 - Reduce the heat to medium and add the chopped onion, and minced bacon.
 Cook for 5 minutes to soften.

 - Pour a quarter of the beer into the pot to deglaze, then dump the mixture into a slow cooker.
 Add the rest of the beer to the slow cooker as well.

 - Heat oven to 400 degrees.
-Chop the tomatoes and peppers in half then set onto a large baking sheet.
+Chop the tomatoes and peppers in half then set onto a large baking sheet, skin sides up.

-- Bake 20 minutes, or until skins are charred.
+- Roast 20 minutes, or until skins are charred.
 Remove from heat, slightly cool and peel.

 - Chop the tomatoes and peppers and add to the slow cooker, along with the ancho powder.
 Stir to incorporate.

-- Serve with some sour cream swirled over the top, along with your favorite chili toppings.
+- Serve into bowls with sour cream swirled over the top, along with your favorite chili toppings.